 To see these insights, you must have worked on at least three OneDrive or SharePoint cloud documents during the past week.

 Can I opt out of MyAnalytics?

 You can opt out of your data being used to calculate aggregate statistics for your organization.
-For example, if you opt out, your data will not be used to calculate statistics on the average time people in your organization spend in meetings or in email.
+For example, if you opt out, your data will not be used to calculate email read statistics.

 If you opt out, you will no longer be able to access your personal dashboard.

 In Delve, select the gear icon in the top toolbar to open the Settings pane.

 At the top of the Feature settings panel, select OK to save your changes.

 If I opt out, can I opt back in?

 Yes, you can opt back in any time.
 This will give you access to your personal dashboard.